Susumu Hirasawa: Performances

 For every main solo album he releases, Hirasawa also stages an accompanying "Interactive Live Show", an interactive concert that merges computer graphics with his music to tell a story.
 The flow of each show is determined by audience participation; for example, Interactive Live Show 2000 Philosopher's Propeller was formatted as a maze, and the audience was asked to choose which direction to go in.
 Provided with phone numbers to four cellular phones during one song, the audience was allowed to call the numbers to have Hirasawa play the corresponding ringtones.
 This created an improvised harmony between the background music and the ringing phones.
 Since 1998, participation has been possible through the internet.

 Hirasawa's live music is built on samples he activates with various hand-crafted machines and pre-recorded tracks without vocals.
 For the Solar Live concerts, he used solar power and a power-generating wheel as the source of energy for his electronic equipment.

 Hirasawa has worked since the start of his solo career to decrease the amount of performers around himself.
 Most of his solo albums from 1992 onwards feature no guest musicians, and live backing bands were relinquished in 1994.
 Since then, only a few select shows have had guest singers or backing instrumentalists.

 Equipment usage

-One of Hirasawa's defining factors that set him apart from other Japanese electronic artists is ever-changing production techniques and gear of choice.
+Hirasawa is known for his eclectic choice of instrumentation.
+Some of the instruments he built himself, being inspired by his background in engineering and machinery.